Requalification to GMP Annex 1

 Qualified and experienced engineers

-Each C2C validation engineer is independently qualified to perform cleanroom qualification testing.
+Each Angstrom validation engineer is independently qualified to perform cleanroom qualification testing.
 With comprehensive training and experience, our engineers are proven to be professionally competent in their field.